 Alessia Cara puts nerves aside for MMVAs hosting gig with Joe Jonas

-There are 1 comment on the Telegram story from 12 hrs ago, titled Alessia Cara puts nerves aside for MMVAs hosting gig with Joe Jonas.
-In it, Telegram reports that:
+There are 1 comment on the 680News story from 11 hrs ago, titled Alessia Cara puts nerves aside for MMVAs hosting gig with Joe Jonas.
+In it, 680News reports that:

 The pint-sized pop star from Brampton, Ont., often gets nervous about singing, but presiding over a live TV awards show is entirely new territory.
 "It's a whole other thing to entertain an entire crowd for the whole show and just be vibrant and not mess up."